-A second issue of concern is the extent to which participants followed our instructions to recall a neutral acquaintance.
+Another issue of concern is the extent to which participants followed our instructions to recall a neutral acquaintance.
 They may not have done so.
 In retrospect, it would have been desirable to obtain likability ratings of those individuals who were the memory targets.
 If participants followed our instructions, that would have verified the neutrality of the memory targets.
 If participants did not follow our instructions, we could have done subsidiary analyses based on the likability of the memory targets chosen.
 However, results from Study 3 provide insight into this issue.
 These results show that patterns of recall for others vary by other likability.
 Clearly, the data are not consistent with the idea that people spontaneously recalled liked others (despite instructions to recall neutral others).
 Liked others were associated with a positivity bias in recall, and that did not emerge in either Study 1 or Study 2.
 Instead, the data from Study 1 resemble the neutral target data from Study 3, and the data from Study 2 resemble the negative target data from Study 3.
 As such, Studies 1 and 2 leave open the possibility that the data may have been influenced by variability in the likability of the recall targets that participants selected.
 Future research needs to build on the method used in Study 3 to eliminate this interpretive ambiguity.

-Another concern is that our samples, as many do in psychological studies that sample conveniently, included a preponderance of women.
+Also, our samples, as many do in psychological studies that sample conveniently, included a preponderance of women.
 Although we did not hypothesize about the potential influence of participant gender as a moderator of the behavior/event valence by actor interaction, gender differences in the positivity of self-memory could be pursued more rigorously in future studies.

 Finally, alternative memory measures may eliminate the positivity bias in free recall.
 For example, would such a positivity bias emerge in studies that assessed recognition memory or that provided recall cues?
 Evidence from the mnemic neglect paradigm (Green, Sedikides, & Gregg, 2008; Pinter, Green, Sedikides, & Gregg, 2011) reveals a diminishment or loss of mnemic neglect when participants move from a free recall task to a recognition task or a cued recall task.